youngboy/engine-docs/source/schema-history.md

 OPTIONS
-  -e, --endpoint=endpoint  [default: http://localhost:4000/graphql] The URL of the server to fetch the schema from -h, --help               show CLI help --apiKey=apiKey          The API key for the Apollo Engine service --header=header          Additional headers to send to server for introspectionQuery --json                   output result as JSON
+  -e, --endpoint=endpoint  [default: http://localhost:4000/graphql] The URL of the server to fetch the schema from -h, --help               show CLI help --header=header          Additional headers to send to server for introspectionQuery --json                   output result as JSON --key=key                The API key for the Apollo Engine service
 ```

 <h3 id="cli-schema-publish">`apollo schema:publish`</h3>